BVisagie/windows-visual-directory-tree-generator/README.md

 ## Description

-The `Visual Directory Tree Generator` is a Windows Batch Script (.bat) designed to create a visual representation of a directory tree structure.
+The `Windows Visual Directory Tree Generator` is a Windows Batch Script (.bat) designed to create a visual representation of a directory tree structure.
 It scans the given directory and its subdirectories to list files and folders, skipping specified folders if needed.

 ### Features